 A build trigger is a rule which initiates a new build on certain events.
 The build is put into the build queue and is started when there are agents available to run it.

 While creating/editing a build configuration, you can configure triggers using the Triggers sections of the Build Configuration Settings page by clicking Add new trigger and specifying the trigger settings.
 For configuration details on each trigger, refer to the corresponding sections.
-It is possible to disable a configured build trigger temporarily or permanently using the option in the last column of the Triggers list.

 For each build configuration the following triggers can be configured: